thejerf/reign/README.md

 libraries out there that may be better starting points.
 But I don't know of anything else for Go explicitly written with this goal in mind.

+Current status: This is used in a production system in a 4-node cluster, and has been through some trial-by-fire.
+But as is the nature of this code, I'm sure there are more bugs we haven't tickled yet.
+I think if you want to convert an existing Erlang code base to Go, this is likely to be very, very helpful to you, but I don't promise it'll do everything you need perfectly or that you won't need to work with me to make some things work.

 Getting Started
 ===============